After death - dealing with an estate

 Some estates are 'excepted estates'.
 This means that no inheritance tax needs to be paid.
 Even if the value of the whole estate is less than the threshold for paying inheritance tax you still might have to complete the relevant HMRC tax form.

 When the estate is worth £36,000 or less the sheriff clerk can help you to work out if you need to complete a form for HMRC.
 This could be, for example, because the person who died gave away a lot of assets and money within seven years of their death.
-In some cases this may be viewed as deliberately getting rid of assets to avoid paying tax.
+You can find out more about dealing with a small estate on the Scottish Courts and Tribunal website.

 There are specific forms that have to be completed to apply for confirmation when you think the total value of the estate is worth more than £36,000.